vipulmane6498/JavaScript-Interview-Questions/README.md

 # JavaScript Interview Questions & Answers

 ---
+> Click :star:if you like the project.
+Pull Request are highly appreciated.
+---

 **Note:** This repository is specific to JavaScript.
 Please check [ReactJS Interview questions](https://github.com/vipulmane6498/ReactJS-Interview-Questions) for core ReactJS questions.